lweber89/lweber89/README.md

 Beyond the keyboard, I stay curious and active through a variety of pursuits:

-*   **Continuous Learning:** Always diving into new frameworks and staying up-to-date with tech trends.
-*   **Creative Exploration:** Whether it's digital art, photography, or DIY projects, I love the process of creation.
+*   **Continuous Learning:** I am spending a considerable amount of time upskilling my skillset:  AWS, Python, QGIS
-*   **Outdoor Adventures:** You can often find me hiking or exploring local trails to reset and find inspiration.
+*   **Outdoor Adventures:** You can often find me running my weekly miles in the local parks.
-*   **Gaming:** Enjoying everything from strategy-heavy tabletop games to immersive RPGs.

 ---